sussy-code/smov/.github/CONTRIBUTING.md

 Our project is setup to enforce formatting and code style standards using ESLint.

 ### Tips
-Here are some tips to make sure that your pull requests are :pinched_fingers: first time!
+Here are some tips to make sure that your pull requests are :pinched_fingers: first time:

 - KISS - Keep It Simple Soldier! - Simple code makes readable and efficient code!
 - Follow standard best practices for TypeScript and React.